 Woman of Achievement Award Luncheon is WiD’s signature event, held each spring, to recognize a distinguished colleague who has demonstrated extraordinary service to the field and a commitment to furthering the place of women in philanthropy.
-Our 2014 Woman of Achievement was Aileen Hefferren Chief Executive, Prep for Prep.
-Among the many notable past honorees are Karen Brooks Hopkins, President, Brooklyn Academy of Music, Emily Rafferty, President of The Metropolitan Museum of Art, Myra Biblowit, President of the Breast Cancer Research Foundation, Ana L. Oliveira, President & CEO, The New York Women’s Foundation, Paula Kerger, President and CEO, PBS and Dr. Vishakha Desai, President of The Asia Society.
+Our 2015 Woman of Achievement was Cecile Richards, President, Planned Parenthood Federation of America and the Planned Parenthood Action Fund.
+Among the many notable past honorees are Aileen Hefferren, Executive Director, Prep for Prep, Karen Brooks Hopkins, President, Brooklyn Academy of Music, Emily Rafferty, President of The Metropolitan Museum of Art, Myra Biblowit, President of the Breast Cancer Research Foundation, Ana L. Oliveira, President & CEO, The New York Women’s Foundation, Paula Kerger, President and CEO, PBS and Dr. Vishakha Desai, President of The Asia Society.
 Each year, our honorees and their presenters inspire an audience of over 300 guests by sharing stories about their notable achievements.

 Meet the Philanthropists Panel Discussion features a lively panel discussion with noted female philanthropists, who shed light on some of the key issues and considerations they address in their charitable giving.
 The panelists provide candid insight into how their individual and personal experiences influence their giving decisions.